Laurence Ginnell: Sinn Féin

-In 1917, he campaigned to try to ensure the election of Count Plunkett in the Roscommon North by-election in which he defeated the IPP candidate on an abstentionist platform.
+In 1917, he campaigned to try to ensure the election of Count Plunkett in the North Roscommon by-election in which he defeated the IPP candidate on an abstentionist platform.
 Following the victory of Éamon de Valera in East Clare, while he was standing for Sinn Féin, on 10 July 1917, Ginnell joined Sinn Féin.

-At the Sinn Féin Ard Fheis that year, at which the party was reconstituted as a republican party with de Valera as President, Ginnell and W. T. Cosgrave were elected Honorary Treasurers.
+At the Sinn Féin Ard Fheis that year, at which the party was reconstituted as a republican party with de Valera as president, Ginnell and W. T. Cosgrave were elected Honorary Treasurers.
 He was imprisoned in March 1918 for encouraging land agitation and later deported to Reading Gaol.
 In the 1918 general election, he was elected as a Sinn Féin MP for the Westmeath constituency by comfortably defeating his IPP challenger.
 After his release from prison, he attended the proceedings of the First Dáil.
 Along with fellow TD James O'Mara, he was one of the only TDs to serve as a member in both the House of Commons and Dáil Éireann.

 He was one of the few people to have served in the House of Commons and in the Oireachtas.
 He was appointed Director of Propaganda in the Second Ministry of the Irish Republic.

 After spending a year as a republican campaigner in Chicago, he was appointed the Representative of the Irish Republic in Argentina and South America by de Valera.
 He carried out his propaganda work here to distribute copies of the Irish Bulletin and to provide the Sinn Féin version of the conflict during the War of Independence.
 On 16 August 1921 he returned home to attend the first meeting of the Second Dáil.
 He travelled back to Argentina some months later to serve as the Representative of the Republic there.